Kingdom of Jimma: Establishment

 According to legend, a number of Oromo groups (variously given from five to 10) were led to Jimma by a great sorceress and Queen named Makhore, who carried a boku (usually connected with the abba boku, or headman of the Oromo Gadaa system) which when placed on the ground would cause the earth to tremble and men to fear.
 It is said that with this boku, she drove the Kaffa people living in the area across the Gojeb River.
 While this suggests that the Oromo invaders drove the original inhabitants from the area, Herbert S. Lewis notes that Oromo society was inclusionist, and the only ethnic differences they made are reflected in the history of various kinship groups.

 Eventually, the Oromo grew unhappy with Makhore's rule, and through a ruse, deprived her of her virginity, and destroyed her power.
 The various groups then pursued their own courses, loosely bound into a confederation that held councils at Hulle, where laws were passed under the abba boku; at this point, Jimma was commonly referred to as Jimma Kaka.

+The specific ruling dynasty of Jimma emerged from the Diggo clan of the Mecha Oromo.
+During the great 16th-century Oromo migrations, the Mecha moved alongside their brother subgroup, the Tulama.
+Originally traveling from the south, they advanced north toward Shewa region.
+In the genealogical structure of the Oromo nation, they belong to the Borana moiety.
+From Shewa, the Mecha split away and moved further west and southwest, crossing the Gibe River to settle in fertile, high-altitude regions.